GEW's LeoLED on a wood coating furniture line

 LeoLED2

-Below, we outline the challenges the flooring market face and how LeoLED2 helps to solve these for converters:
+Below, we outline the challenges the furniture market faces and explain how LeoLED2 helps to solve these for converters:

 The challenge: Increasing utility costs